link rel="canonical" href="https://www.lipedema.org"

 What is Lipedema?

-Lipedema is a chronic medical condition characterized by a symmetric buildup of adipose tissue (fat) in the legs and arms.
-A common but under recognized disorder, Lipedema may cause pain, swelling, and easy bruising.
-It may be accompanied by an unusual texture within the fat that can feel like rice, peas, or walnuts beneath the surface of the skin.
-The intensity of pain may range from none to severe, and its frequency may be constant, come and go, or only occur when the fat is pushed on.
+Lipedema is a chronic medical condition that primarily affects women characterized by bilateral, symmetric buildup of adipose tissue (fat) in the legs, and sometimes the arms and lower trunk.
+A common but under-recognized disorder, Lipedema may cause pain, tenderness, swelling, and easy bruising.
+It may be accompanied by an unusual nodular and/or fibrotic texture within the fat that can feel like rice, peas, or walnuts beneath the surface of the skin.
+The intensity of pain may range from none to severe, and its frequency may be constant, intermittent, or only occur when the fat is palpated.
 Limited public awareness of Lipedema, coupled with few research-backed treatments, can lead to exacerbation of symptoms as well as physical and emotional distress.
-Common symptoms include fatigue, muscle pain, or easy bruising.

 Who Gets Lipedema?

-Lipedema occurs almost exclusively in females, with rare reports of development in men.
+Lipedema primarily affects females, with rare reports of development in men.
 Although believed to be prevalent, the exact incidence is not known.

 What Causes Lipedema?